 The St. James’s Place Charitable Foundation, founded in 1992, is the charitable arm of the St. James’s Place Wealth Management Group.
 The Foundation is a grant making charity, and funds projects aimed at children and young people, those whose lives have been challenged by illness, disability or disadvantage.
-Over the last 25 years, the St. James’s Place Charitable Foundation has raised and distributed over £93 million, supporting hundreds of charities.
+Over the last 25 years, the St. James’s Place Charitable Foundation has raised and distributed over in excess of £120 million.

 Solving Kids’ Cancer supports children and families affected by neuroblastoma, a rare form of paediatric cancer.
 There are around 100 new cases of neuroblastoma each year, of which children are predominantly under 5 years old.
 They provide a range of specialist support services to families affected by neuroblastoma designed to equip them with the knowledge and resources they need to fight this disease.
 They also fund the ground-breaking neuroblastoma research that is essential to push treatment forward and improve outcomes for children.

 Solving Kids Cancer focus activities fall in to three distinct areas research, family support and access to treatment, all just as important.

 On Saturday 2nd November 2019, Smith Eliot and Ladywood joined forces to host a Charity Gala.
 For more details, click here for our press release on the Charity Gala 2019.

 The Mustard Seed Project was founded in 2008 by Rita and Geoff Fowler after they went on safari in Kenya and saw the poor state of the Mombasa School.